jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter2.md

 	...
 }
 ~~~
-This module configures the dependencies between the hexagon and the adapters, applying the Configurable Dependency Pattern at both driven and driver side, following these steps:
+This module configures the dependencies between the hexagon and the adapters, applying the <a target="_blank" href="https://web.archive.org/web/20170624023207/http://alistair.cockburn.us/Configurable+Dependency">Configurable Dependency Pattern</a> at both driven and driver side, following these steps:
 1. For each driven port, instantiates a driven adapter, which implements the driven port interface.
 2. Apply Configurable Dependency Pattern on driven side: Instantiate the hexagon class, which knows of driven ports, and implements a driver port interface.
 3. Apply Configurable Dependency Pattern on driver side: Instantiate a driver adapter, which knows of the driver port of the hexagon.